All medical procedures carry risks. For detailed risks, see our FAQs.

 Initial Consultation:

-Your consultation focuses on understanding your goals and medical history.
-The surgeon will discuss available surgical options, expected outcomes, and potential risks to help determine whether otoplasty is suitable for you.
+Your consultation focuses on assessing your concerns, anatomy, and medical history.
+The surgeon will discuss available surgical options, and potential risks to help determine whether otoplasty is suitable for you.

 Preparation:

 You’ll receive detailed pre-operative instructions, including information on medications, lifestyle factors, and what to expect before surgery.
-These steps are designed to help ensure your safety and readiness for the procedure.
+These steps are designed to support preparation and recovery.

 Procedure:

 Otoplasty is typically performed under local or general anesthesia, depending on the case.
-The surgeon adjusts the ear’s structure to achieve the desired shape or position.
+The surgeon adjusts the ear’s structure to to modify ear shape or position based on clinical assessment.
 Techniques are selected based on your anatomy and treatment plan.

 Recovery & Aftercare:

 Recovery is an important part of the process.
 Swelling, bruising, or mild discomfort are common during the early healing period.
-You’ll receive post-operative care guidance and follow-up appointments to monitor your progress.
+You’ll receive post-operative care guidance and follow-up appointments to monitor healing and recovery.
 Healing times and outcomes vary among individuals.

 Frequently Asked Questions